Malta – Europe’s top destination for LGBTQI Travellers

 If you’re looking for an LGBTQI+-friendly boutique hotel with a luxurious twist, look no further!
 Casa Ellul, one of the most opulent boutique hotels on the islands, is the go-to hotel for LGBTQI+ couples looking for a Mediterranean home away from home.

-With only nine suites, this Valletta-based hotel prides itself in providing an exclusive yet welcoming experience that one will surely never forget.
+With only nine suites, this Valletta boutique hotel prides itself in providing an exclusive yet welcoming experience that one will surely never forget.
 There’s no better time than the present to book your stay at Casa Ellul, and indulge in some well-needed couple care time, away from the hustle and bustle of daily life.